intrip/laravel-import-export/README.md

 php artisan config:publish jacopo/laravel-import-export
 php artisan asset:publish jacopo/laravel-import-export
 ```
 Now you have under `app/config/packages/jacopo/laravel-import-export` the package configuration files.
 At this point you need to configure the database access.
-Open the file database.php and update it with the database access information.
+Open the file `app/config/packages/jacopo/laravel-import-export/database.php` and update it with the database access information.
 When done run the following command to initialize ImportExport database.

 ```php
 php artisan migrate --package="jacopo/laravel-import-export" --database="import"
 ```
-This command will create a _import_export_temporary_table in the db, you can change the name of the table editing the the key: `table_prefix` under the file `app/config/packages/jacopo/laravel-import-export/baseconf.php`.
+This command will create a `_import_export_temporary_table` in the db, you can change the name of the table editing the the key: `table_prefix` under the file `app/config/packages/jacopo/laravel-import-export/baseconf.php`.

 Congratulations!
 Now you can view the application at the url: `http://url-of-your-baseapp/importer`.
 If needed you can change the base route editing the the key: `base_application_route` under the file `app/config/packages/jacopo/laravel-import-export/baseconf.php`.